 The required checks have been evidenced and necessary documentation attached.
 Sufficient budgetary provision exists to cover the payment.
 Expenditure will be paid through the correct business unit.
-An Authorisation Matrix will be held in the Finance System A list will be held in the finance system containing the officers authorised to approve Purchase Orders, Recurring Payments, Foreign Payments and Individuals paid via payroll.
+Authorisation Matrix will be held in the Finance Systemauthorised to approve Purchas Foreign Payments and Individuals Non-order payments, e.g. mu payments, direct creditors paymer in exceptional circumstances and Head of Accounting, in consultation This matrix will apply to all orders spending of grant funding, paymer contract payments and partnership A report approving a grant paymer over-ride this authorisation hierarc This hierarchy, in conjunction w Accounting and assurance from A list will be held in the finance system containing the officers authorised to approve Purchase Orders, Recurring Payments, Foreign Payments and Individuals paid via payroll.
 Non-order payments, e.g. multiple, one-off, BACS, CHAPS payments, direct creditors payments or Interfaces must only be used in exceptional circumstances and must only be approved by the Head of Accounting, in consultation with the FDA.
 This matrix will apply to all orders including those connected to the spending of grant funding, payments made by the Treasury Team, contract payments and partnership arrangements.
 A report approving a grant payment or awarding a contract will not over-ride this authorisation hierarchy.
 This hierarchy, in conjunction with approval from the Head of Accounting and assurance from the FDA, will apply to the authorisation of payments that do not require a Purchase Order.